viv-defy/girman-project/README.md

 4. Setup Postman

    1. Import postman-collection.json into your postman app
+   2. Setup girman-base-url in Postman variables
-   2. Use the token created in step 3.1
+   3. Use the token created in step 3.1
-   3. Setup token in you postman variables
+   4. Setup token in you Postman variables

 5. Run the management endpoints on Postman to create users, assign roles and permissions